 Prime Commercial is a specialist website presenting the most comprehensive selection of commercial property for purchase or lease on the market across NZ.
 At this time it features over 27,000 listings for all types of properties – retail, commercial, industrial and investment properties.

 Prime Business is a specialist website presenting the most comprehensive selection of businesses for sale on the market across NZ.
 At this time it features over 4,300 listings for all types of businesses – retail, tourism, wholesale as well as franchise opportunities.

 Zoodle is a specialist property information website providing very detailed data on all residential properties in NZ.
 The database comprises over 1.6m properties with detailed specifications, map and local amenities.
 The site provides online reports for free and for purchase covering valuation and legal information to greatly assist the needs of property buyers and sellers.

-The full NZ Property Report for July 2011 can be downloaded here (1.0MB pdf document).
+The full NZ Property Report for November 2011 can be downloaded here (1.5MB pdf document).
 Additionally the raw data is accessible here as an Excel spreadsheet enabling anyone to analyse the raw data and establish any trends or observations.

 Usage rights are governed under attribution to the source of the data being Realestate.co.nz.
 The next NZ Property Report for December 2011 will be published on this website on Sunday 1st January 2012 at 10am.